carmenrobres/portfolio/docs/term1/09-DesignOther.md

 <iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVNL6M8pY=/?moveToViewport=5068,-6378,22759,10475&embedId=481270919197" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

-### Conclusion of the project
-I think it's essential to focus more on the reflective aspects of this project rather than its execution.
-The timeframe for completing this project was limited to just a few weeks, which didn't allow us sufficient time to fully implement our planned activities.
-Additionally, having more theoretical knowledge, particularly on biodiversity, and establishing stronger connections with the planned communities would have been beneficial.
-It would have been valuable to learn more about their ongoing projects and explore potential solutions for promoting biodiversity in our society.

-In an ideal scenario, executing the plan would have provided us with a deeper understanding of additional solutions for enhancing biodiversity and insight into the limitations the community may face in generating such solutions.
-Despite the project being completed swiftly, it was executed with precision, and our objectives were well-defined.
-Consequently, the clarity of our project documentation could potentially empower another community to read, comprehend, and initiate similar activities.

 ## Reflection
 This seminar has helped me understand how to design for and with a community.
 It allowed me to perceive the city from a different perspective, viewing its issues and conflicts that we often overlook in our daily lives through different eyes.
 I also realized that creating solutions for a community involves engaging with and learning from that community.
 Contrary to the common approach where designers provide a solution, typically a product, to a community and then disengage, I've come to understand that this isn't necessarily the only way to solve a problem.
 Designing for a community means becoming an integral part of it, actively contributing to constant change, and not abandoning the community once the design phase is completed.